 You can use 'tasksel' to simply tell Ubuntu to install the “task” named lamp-server.
 This is accomplished with apt-get and making sure to use a caret (^) at the end of the name of the task.

-[user@server]$ sudo apt-get update [user@server]$ sudo apt-get install lamp-server^
+[user@instance]$ sudo apt-get update [user@instance]$ sudo apt-get install lamp-server^

 The second command is interactive, so you will be asked 'Do you want to continue?' in some places.
 Always type 'y' to continue.